MaviCampos/MaviCampos.github.io/README.md

 * I’m a potiguar digital game programming student through the IFRN-CM and I have 18 years old.
 * I dream  i’ll be study languages in college with specialization in LIBRAS.
 * I am currently a Portuguese Language monitor.

-* I love the four movies
+* I love the four movies:

 1. Extraordinary
 2. The Hammer
 3. The Age of Adaline
 4. The Curious Case Of Benjamin Button

-* My seven favorite books
+* My seven favorite books:

 1. Eu, pescador de mim - Wagner Costa
 2. O Príncipe - Nicolau Maquiavel